Bedrock-OSS/bedrock-wiki/docs/visuals/math-based-animations.md

 ## Example

 A specific application example of a Math-Based animation may be found below.
-The example utilises the Molang Query, `"query.modified_distance_moved"`:
+The example utilises the Molang Query, `"q.modified_distance_moved"`:

 <CodeHeader></CodeHeader>